gauravdadhe/uft-launchpad/README.md

 # LaunchPad
-C# project to run UFT scripts & other utilities.
+VB.Net project to run UFT scripts & other utilities.